tetra-code/cse_y2_notes/Q1/BDP/week6.md

 - immutable
 - reside mostly in memory (fast)
 - transparently distributed
-- features alL FP programming primities
+- features all FP primities

 How spark uses RDD:
 1. create spark context (sc)
-2. this into a RDD
+2. convert this into a RDD
 3. use this RDD to apply functional programming.

 To create an RDD: